vaoia/vaoia/README.md

-- 👋 Hi, I’m @vaoia
+- 👋 Hi, I’m network security
-- 👀 I’m interested in network security :3
+- 👀 I’m interested in network security
-- 🌱 I’m currently learning network security :3
+- 🌱 I’m currently learning network security
-- 💞️ I’m looking to collaborate on network security :3
+- 💞️ I’m looking to collaborate on network security
-- 📫 How to reach me network security :3
+- 📫 How to reach me network security
-- 😄 Pronouns: she/her
+- 😄 Pronouns: network security
-- ⚡ Fun fact: i like network security :3
+- ⚡ Fun fact: i like network security

 <!---
 vaoia/vaoia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.